Iris Wexler, artist, paints scenes from the Bible

 22 years later, I

-“Daughters of Zlophehad”
+painted the “Daughters of Zlophehad”

 scene as empowerment to women, after which more and more Bible scenes